PraiseA/Stage2_Hackbio/README.md

 ```

 ## Mapping reads to reference genome
+This step is done twice for both trimmed normal tissue and tumor tissue
 ```
 bwa mem -M -t 2 \
 *path to index reference genome* \